-Interaction with stakeholders takes time and effort and does not necessarily pay-off (immediately).
-Hence, how much time you spend on a separate stakeholder should depend on your needs, which are closely related with their power and impact.
-Nevertheless, their expectations on how and how much interaction and focus you are willing to give them also matter.
-Additional effort may come handy and provide significant upside to your project that can result in positive externalities, such as:
+Interaction with stakeholders takes time and effort and does not necessarily pay off (immediately).

+Hence, how much time you spend on a separate stakeholder depends on your needs, which are closely related to their power and impact.
+Nevertheless, their expectations on how much interaction and focus you are willing to give them also matter.
+An additional effort may come in handy and provide a significant upside to your project that can result in positive externalities, such as:

-- your inner team and the stakeholders are always willing to go the extra mile, - stakeholders take (co)ownership of the structural reform, passionately arguing for it and proudly stating that they are part of it in front of any audience, - "let's (finally) do it" attitude spreads among stakeholders, - negotiators come well prepared to negotiations and signal potential issues and solutions in advance in order to allow you to prepare/pre-act and reduce unnecessary/unplanned conflicts and frictions, - negotiators talk freely on sensitive/key topics and willingly provide the background and reasoning that led to their positions, - (not necessarily) negotiations-related information starts to accumulate rapidly, which allows you to better understand each of the stakeholders, their needs, and understanding where is their "exceeding expectations" goal, - broad range of stakeholders starts to show genuine curiosity and deeper understanding of the structural reform at hand and its (deeper) implications, - you start hearing your echo from stakeholders on what are the issues and how to approach them. - stakeholders become resilient against false claims and readily discharging malicious/harmful initiatives.
+- your inner team and the stakeholders are always willing to go the extra mile - stakeholders take (co)ownership of the structural reform, passionately arguing for it and proudly stating that they are part of it in front of any audience - "let's (finally) do it" attitude spreads among stakeholders - negotiators come well prepared to negotiations and signal potential issues and solutions in advance in order to allow you to prepare/pre-act and reduce unnecessary/unplanned conflicts and frictions - negotiators talk freely on sensitive/key topics and willingly provide the background and reasoning that led to their positions - (not necessarily) negotiations-related information starts to accumulate rapidly, which allows you to better understand every stakeholder and their needs and understanding where is their "exceeding expectations" goal - a broad range of stakeholders starts to show genuine curiosity and deeper understanding of the structural reform at hand and its (deeper) implications - you start hearing your echo from stakeholders on what the issues are and how to approach them - stakeholders become resilient against false claims and readily discharge malicious/ harmful initiatives